amusecode/TRES/README.md

         9:  Verbunt, Igoshev & Cator, 2017, 608, 57
         10:  Verbunt, Igoshev & Cator, 2017, 608, 57 scaled down for bh by mass

 action items                                    add these to:
+--no_stop_at_mass_transfer                      avoid stopping the simulation at the onset of mass transfer --no_stop_at_init_mass_transfer                 avoid stopping the simulation if there is mass transfer initially --no_stop_at_outer_mass_transfer                avoid stopping the simulation when tertiary initiates mass transfer
+                                                methodology is as of yet non-existent --stop_at_stable_mass_transfer                  avoid stopping the simulation at the onset of stable mass transfer in the inner binary
+--stop_at_unstable_mass_transfer                avoid stopping the simulation at the onset of unstable mass transfer in the inner binary (leading to common-envelope evolution)
+--stop_at_eccentric_stable_mass_transfer        avoid stopping the simulation at the onset of stable mass transfer in the inner binary if the orbit is eccentric
+--stop_at_eccentric_unstable_mass_transfer      avoid stopping the simulation at the onset of unstable mass transfer in the inner binary if the orbit is eccentric

---no_stop_at_merger             avoid stopping the simulation after a merger --no_stop_at_inner_collision    avoid stopping the simulation after a collision in the inner binary --no_stop_at_outer_collision    avoid stopping the simulation after a collision involving the outer star --no_stop_at_disintegrated      avoid stopping after the system disintegrated into seperate systems --no_stop_at_mass_transfer      avoid stopping the simulation at the onset of mass transfer --stop_at_semisecular_regime    to stop the simulation if the sytem is in the semi secular regime --stop_at_SN                    to stop the simulation when a supernova occurs
+--no_stop_at_merger                             avoid stopping the simulation after a merger --no_stop_at_inner_collision                    avoid stopping the simulation after a collision in the inner binary --no_stop_at_outer_collision                    avoid stopping the simulation after a collision involving the outer star --no_stop_at_disintegrated                      avoid stopping after the system disintegrated into seperate systems --stop_at_semisecular_regime                    to stop the simulation if the sytem is in the semi secular regime --stop_at_SN                                    to stop the simulation when a supernova occurs

 ```